Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/3-debugging-vitis.md

 ### Input and Output Files

-- Input files: Vitis workspace
+- Input files: Vitis workspace from Example 2
 - Output files: N/A

 ### Debug standalone application in Vitis IDE